Reserve a P-Card & Manage Finances

-- It’s wise to start the year with a budget, guided by your previous AcFee application, and track your progress monthly.
-Contact your advisor to help with this as needed.
+- It’s wise to start the year with a budget, guided by your previous AcFee application.
+Track your progress monthly.
+Contact your advisor to help with this as-needed.

-There are many ways to raise funds outside of AcFee, but you still need to know how much your activities cost to determine how much money you will need to raise
+- There are many ways to raise funds outside of AcFee.
+You need to know how much your activities will cost to determine how much money you will need to raise

 - Download the Tax Exemption Form Here.